oscar-system/Oscar.jl/docs/src/integer.md

 and `Oscar.Integer` for an Oscar integer.
 Some functions accept only machine integers for certain arguments; in such cases, we refer to `Base.Int`.

-Some functions can accept an Oscar integer or a Julia integer, which we denote by the Julia union `Union{Oscar.Integer, Base.Integer}`.

 ## The ring of integers

 Every object in Oscar representing a mathematical element has a parent.
 This is